 Are Most Black Men Sociopaths?

 Environment and societal conditioning play key roles in the manifestations of antisocial personality disorder.
 Unfortunately, men are groomed to think that everything and everyone is at their disposal.
 They are told to “be a man” and lack emotional depth at a young age.
 The tools on how to properly handle rejection and their emotions are rarely, if not ever, introduced.
-Sadly, as children, they are expected to
+Sadly, as children, they are expected to aquire the tools on their own.

 In men, the primary traits of behavior are found to be linked to controlling mothers and the avoidant attachment style.
 Attachment style refers to how one interacts and relates to other people.
 The avoidant attachment style lacks an emotional connection.
 Therefore, the mother was emotionally unavailable to her son.
 Overall, she was unaware of and insensitive to her son’s needs.
 So, if a man never felt emotionally connected to his mother (or felt controlled by her), then women will always be a casualty in his war.
 He will always pretend to love and have relationships that lack true emotional depth.
 In order to pretend, he will manipulate and control versus being open and vulnerable.